 How to perform at your best during final exams

-The winter semester is almost over—here are five tips to help you perform at your best during the upcoming exam period.
+The winter semester is over—here are five tips to help you perform at your best during the upcoming exam period.
 Preparation makes all the difference!

 1) Know where and when your exams are being held.